Rosa Zafferani

 Rosa Zafferani (born 16 August 1960) is a Sammarinese politician.
 She was a member of the Sammarinese Christian Democratic Party until she left with the rest of the left-wing faction of the party to form the Centre Democrats.

 Political career

 Zafferani served as Secretary of State for health, education and the interior.
-She served as Captain Regent for the April through October 1999 term prior to reassuming the role for a second time, together with Federico Pedini Amati, from April through October 2008.
+She served as Captain Regent for the April through October 1999 term before reassuming the role for a second time, together with Federico Pedini Amati, from April through October 2008.